pierlauro/H5PyVOL/README.md

+__This repository has been archived due to author's change of plans - look at HANDOVER.md for the details that have been given before archiving__

 # H5PyVOL

 This is a beta version of a generic Python virtual object layer (VOL) for HDF5.
 It is providing some easily implementable APIs to create new python VOLs.